havebeenfitz/anchoredbottomsheet/README.md

 `BottomSheetViewController` is intended to be used as a modal presented controller.

-To configure `BottomSheetView` you should use `BottomSheetViewConfiguration` struct like follwing:
+To configure `BottomSheetView` you should use `BottomSheetViewConfiguration` struct like this:

 ```swift
 let configuration = BottomSheetViewConfiguration(contentView: data.tableView,